Glimesh/broadcast-box/README.md

 NAT traversal begins.

 You could also use P2P to pull other broadcasters into your stream.
-No special configuration or servers required anymore to get sub-second costreams.
+No special configuration or servers required anymore to get sub-second co-streams.

 Broadcast Box acts as a [SFU](https://webrtcforthecurious.com/docs/08-applied-webrtc/#selective-forwarding-unit).
 This means that every client connects to Broadcast Box.
 No direct connection is established between broadcasters/viewers.